ebonetti/absorbingmarkovchain/README.md

 Dependencies
 -------------

-This package depends on: make, gcc and petsc.
+This package depends on: `make`, `gcc` and `petsc`.
 The associated dockerfile provides a complete environment in which use the package.